<< Yesterday

 1957 Vic Power becomes the first modern major leaguer to hit a leadoff and walk-off home run in the same game.
 The A's first baseman, who went deep off Hal Brown leading off the contest, ends the tilt in the 10th frame with a round-tripper off the right-hander, giving Kansas City a 3-2 victory over Baltimore.

 1957 Indians' hurler Herb Score suffers a season-ending injury when he's struck in the face by Yankee Gil McDougald's line drive.
-The 1955 Rookie of the Year, who won 20 games in his sophomore season last year, never regains his winning form, although the southpaw will blame a torn tendon in his pitching arm, not the horrific accident on the mound for his lack of achievement.
+The 1955 Rookie of the Year, who won 20 games in his sophomore season last year, never regains his winning form, although the southpaw will blame a torn tendon in his pitching arm, not the horrific accident on the mound, for his lack of achievement.

 1958 Detroit third baseman Reno Bertoia's first-inning grand slam, the first-ever hit by an Italian-born player, proves to be the difference in the Tigers' 5-1 victory over Washington at Griffith Stadium.
-A fellow countryman will not equal the San Vito al Tagliamento native's feat until Sanremo's Alex Liddi goes deep with the bases loaded in the Mariners' 5-3 win over Texas in 2012.
+A fellow compatriot will not equal the San Vito al Tagliamento native's feat until Sanremo's Alex Liddi goes deep with the bases loaded in the Mariners' 5-3 win over Texas in 2012.

 1960 The Sherry boys become the tenth pair of siblings to appear as batterymates in a major league game when Norm replaces John Roseboro behind the plate in the top of the eighth to catch Larry, who is starting his first inning in relief.
 The backstop will hit a two-out home run in the bottom of the 11th inning, assuring his brother of a victory in the Dodgers' 3-2 walk-off win over Philadelphia.